ROCm/rocALUTION/docs/usermanual/singlenode.rst

 Access
 ======

-.. doxygenfunction:: rocalution::LocalVector::operator[](int)
+.. doxygenfunction:: rocalution::LocalVector::&operator[](int)
   :outline:
-.. doxygenfunction:: rocalution::LocalVector::operator[](int) const
+.. doxygenfunction:: rocalution::LocalVector::&operator[](int) const

 .. note:: Accessing elements via the *[]* operators is slow.
 Use this for debugging purposes only.
-There is no direct access to the elements of matrices due to the sparsity structure.
-Matrices can be imported by a copy function.
-For CSR matrices, this is :cpp:func:`rocalution::LocalMatrix::CopyFromCSR` and :cpp:func:`rocalution::LocalMatrix::CopyToCSR`.
+There is no direct access to the elements of metrices due to the sparsity structure.
+Metrices can be imported by a copy function.
+For CSR metrices, this is :cpp:func:`rocalution::LocalMatrix::CopyFromCSR` and :cpp:func:`rocalution::LocalMatrix::CopyToCSR`.

 .. code-block:: cpp